JAYARAJ2014/tf-lambda-apigw/README.md

 `apigw-lambda-integration.tf`

-In this example, APIGW acts as a proxy to lambda
+In this example, APIGW acts as a proxy to lambda.
+API Gateway passes the request information to your function via the event object.
+You can use information about the request in your function code.

 # 12: Define the route